hpe-dev-incubator/hpe-dev-portal/content/blog/ways-to-interact-with-kubernetes-clusters-managed-by-hpe-ezmeral-container-platform.md

 ```

 #### Using REST API
 HPE Ezmeral Container Platform provides a REST API for you to interact with.
-Here is the set of REST API calls that allows you to download the Kubeconfig file
+Here is the set of REST API calls that allows you to download the ```Kubeconfig``` file.

 ```bash
 # Authenticate as a tenant user in the specified tenant, getting the session ID: